fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 However, in this situation, the maintenance of source code is difficult.

-In order to make this maintenance easier, FW4SPL architecture relies on an Object-Service paradigm where data and their methods are separated in different code units.
+In order to make this maintenance easier, FW4SPL architecture relies on an Object-Service paradigm where data and their methods are separated into different code units.

 Object
 -------

 Objects represent data used in the framework.
-They can be simple (boolean, integer, string, etc.) or advanced strucutres (image, mesh, video, patient, etc.) without dependencies with the input data format.
+They can be simple (boolean, integer, string, etc.) or advanced structures (image, mesh, video, patient, etc.) without depending on the input data format.
-For example, an input image could have several type as Jpeg or Dicom but the FW4SPl object will be the same.
+For example, an input image could have one of several formats such as Jpeg or Dicom but the FW4SPl object will be the same.

-Moreover, these object classes contains only data features and contain their getter/setter methods only.
+Moreover, these object classes contain only data features and their corresponding getter/setter methods.

 For instance, the ``Image`` object:

-- contain a buffer pointer, a buffer size, the image's dimension and origin,
+- contains a buffer pointer, a buffer size, the image's dimension and origin,
-- has public setter/getter methods to access to these members,
+- has public setter/getter methods to access these members,
-- doesn't have any methods like read or write a buffer
+- does not have methods such as reading or writing a buffer

-The ``fwData`` library contains all usual simple and advanced data.
+The ``fwData`` library contains the standard simple and advanced data.
 It is the FW4SPL's main data library.
 There is also the ``fwMedData`` library which contains several structures to store medical data.
 A data list with a brief description is available in the appendixes.

-Create a data
+Creating data
 ~~~~~~~~~~~~~

-A new data must be created as described below.
+New data must be created as described below.

-In the header file (MyData.hpp) :
+In the header file (MyData.hpp):

 .. code:: cpp